LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Fine-Grained Vision-Language Modeling

-We investigate manual-guided LEGO assembly and define the following three vision-language tasks (See in Figure~\ref{fig:task}): \begin{enumerate}[label=(\textbf{T\arabic*}), nosep, leftmargin=*, itemindent=2.2em] \item \textbf{Scene Understanding}.
+\aptLtoX[graphic=no,type=html]{\begin{enumerate} \item[\textbf{(T1)}] \textbf{Scene Understanding}.
 Given the current step's image $V_{t}$ and the task-specific query $Q_{t}$, the model outputs a response containing the scene description for the current assembly step $I_{t}$. $Q_{t}$ is the task description contextualized with the previous step's textual instruction $I_{t-1}$.
+It assesses the model's ability to accurately describe the current assembly step from an instruction manual, including but not limited to generating object representations, their properties, and the assembly procedure. \item[\textbf{(T2)}] \textbf{Object Detection}.
+Given a seeking step's image $V_{t'}$ ($t'=t-1$) and task-specific query $Q_{t'}$, the model outputs a response containing the positional text $P_{t'}$, which includes identified object and its coordinate formatted as ``[Object] [Xleft] [Ytop] [Xright] [Ybottom]''.
+The query $Q_{t'}$ is the task description contextualized with the corresponding textual instruction $I_{t'}$.
+It assesses the model's ability to accurately identify and locate objects in the scene, ensuring they are positioned correctly for the next assembly action. \item[\textbf{(T3)}] \textbf{State Detection}.
+Given an assembly step's image, either the original manual image $V_{t}$ or a generated negative sample $\tilde{V}_{t}$, and task-specific query $Q_{t}$, the model outputs a response indicating a correct or incorrect state.
+It evaluates the model's ability to verify the accuracy of the assembly progression, determining if the assembly action has been correctly completed. \end{enumerate}}{\begin{enumerate}[label=(\textbf{T\arabic*}), nosep, leftmargin=*, itemindent=2.2em] \item \textbf{Scene Understanding}.
+Given the current step's image $V_{t}$ and the task-specific query $Q_{t}$, the model outputs a response containing the scene description for the current assembly step $I_{t}$. $Q_{t}$ is the task description contextualized with the previous step's textual instruction $I_{t-1}$.
 It assesses the model's ability to accurately describe the current assembly step from an instruction manual, including but not limited to generating object representations, their properties, and the assembly procedure. \item \textbf{Object Detection}.
 Given a seeking step's image $V_{t'}$ ($t'=t-1$) and task-specific query $Q_{t'}$, the model outputs a response containing the positional text $P_{t'}$, which includes identified object and its coordinate formatted as ``[Object] [Xleft] [Ytop] [Xright] [Ybottom]''.
 The query $Q_{t'}$ is the task description contextualized with the corresponding textual instruction $I_{t'}$.
 It assesses the model's ability to accurately identify and locate objects in the scene, ensuring they are positioned correctly for the next assembly action. \item \textbf{State Detection}.
 Given an assembly step's image, either the original manual image $V_{t}$ or a generated negative sample $\tilde{V}_{t}$, and task-specific query $Q_{t}$, the model outputs a response indicating a correct or incorrect state.
-It evaluates the model's ability to verify the accuracy of the assembly progression, determining if the assembly action has been correctly completed. \end{enumerate} These tasks have been crafted to rigorously test and demonstrate the capabilities of \acp{VLM} in LEGO Assembly, focusing on their ability to understand and interpret complex multimodal inputs.
+It evaluates the model's ability to verify the accuracy of the assembly progression, determining if the assembly action has been correctly completed. \end{enumerate}} These tasks have been crafted to rigorously test and demonstrate the capabilities of \acp{VLM} in LEGO Assembly, focusing on their ability to understand and interpret complex multimodal inputs.